xJash/BetterSMT/Thunderstore/README.md

 - TeamCrisis [Most of the ideas in this mod]
 - Tech [Original Mod Developer]
 - Moudiz [Idea and code for double price module]
+- Tyler [Credit and partial code for price changes automatically at start of day]

 Other
 -I have not given anyone permission to take anything from this mod